What is a voluntary controlled school?

 As a Church school, Collective Worship lead by a member of the clergy, is an important time during which we can learn more about the Christian Faith and it also gives us the opportunity to celebrate God's love and all that is good about life and the world.
 Through stories, songs, drama, games and prayer, we aim to help the children to develop their spirituality, as well as become more understanding and appreciative of the beliefs of others.

 The church community of St Peter and St Paul supports us in our Collective Worship.
-Rev.
+Revd.

-Paul regularly leads worship in school, and we also visit the Church for special celebrations, such as Harvest Festival, Christmas, Easter and to celebrate and give thanks for the end of the school year.
-The planning for the term’s collective worship in partnership with Rev. Paul reflects the time of year, our curriculum and our values.
+Clare regularly leads worship in school, and we also visit the Church for special celebrations, such as Harvest Festival, Christmas, Easter and to celebrate and give thanks for the end of the school year.
+The planning for the term’s Collective Worship in partnership with Revd.
+Clare reflects the time of year, our curriculum and our values.

-The Year 6 Worship Leaders are involved with collective worship with lighting the candle and leading prayers especially when we sign the Lord's Prayer or one of our songs.
+The Year 6 Worship Leaders are involved with Collective Worship with lighting the candle and leading prayers especially when we sign the Lord's Prayer.
+They keep a record of our Collective Worships held throughout the week and gather pupil voice comments.

 Throughout the year, there are plenty of opportunities for parents, family and friends to join the school in Collective Worship or for special festivals and celebrations either in school or at church.